A Counterfactual Cause in Situation Calculus: A Modal Logic of Action and Change

-Formulas are built using fluent predicate symbols, equality, the usual logical connectives, and quantifiers, i.e., $\land, \neg, \forall$.
-They can also be constructed by modal operator $[\cdot],\Box$.
-Namely, formulas $[t]\phi$ and $\Box\phi$ are read as $\phi$ holds after action $t$ and after any action sequence.
 For action sequence $z = a_1 \cdots a_k$, we write $[z] \phi$ to mean $[a_1]\ldots[a_k]\phi$.
 The logic also includes a special fluent $\poss(a)$ to express that executing action $a$ is possible.
 A \emph{sentence} is a formula without free variables.
 A formula is called \emph{static} if it does not mention $[\cdot]$ and $\Box$.
 We use $\phi^x_n$ to denote the formula obtained by substituting all free occurrences of $x$ by $n$.

-\paragraph{Semantics} The semantics is given in terms of possible worlds and a world $w$ determines what holds initially and after any action sequences.
-Formally, a world $w$ is a mapping $w: \P_F \times \Z \mapsto \{0,1\}$ where $\P_F$ is the set of all primitive formulas, i.e. formulas of the form $F(n_1,\ldots n_k)$ (here, $F$ is a $k$-ary fluent and $n_i$ are object standard names), and $\Z$ is the set of action sequence $\Z = \N^*_A$ (including the empty sequence $\lan \ran$) to $\{0,1\}$.
+\paragraph{Semantics} The semantics is given in terms of possible worlds where a world $w$ determines what holds initially and after any action sequences.
+Formally, a world $w$ is a mapping $w: \P_F \times \Z \mapsto \{0,1\}$ where $\P_F$ is the set of all primitive formulas, i.e. formulas of the form $F(n_1,\ldots n_k)$ (here, $F$ is a $k$-ary fluent and $n_i$ are standard names), and $\Z$ is the set of action sequences $\Z = \N^*_A$ (including the empty sequence $\lan \ran$) to $\{0,1\}$.
+Let $\W$ be the set of all worlds.